Scaling Groups¶

 Edit |

 Allows an Orion Stack admin to manage an ASG.
-Available options
+Available options are Min Size, Max Size, Min Reserve,

 |

-As tasks are submitted to Orion, the scheduler decides where to place the work based on the hardware and spot requirements of the Cubes, as well as other factors (such as pool or affinity).
+As tasks are submitted to Orion, the scheduler decides where to place the work based on the hardware and spot requirements of the cubes, as well as other factors (such as pool or affinity).
 As the workload grows, more instances are launched.
 This is first seen by an increased desired instances count; soon thereafter, the healthy instances should match this.
 Desired and healthy instances are not allowed to exceed the maximum size.

 Once work is complete and Orion starts to scale down, users then see the desired count drop far more quickly than the healthy count.
 This is for two reasons: (1) those instances are likely still working on their current task, and (2) Orion does not terminate instances immediately after they complete work as startup time is real (several minutes depending on instance type and pricing model), so they remain as hot instances for new work.

-If the desired count is higher than the healthy count for a long period, there is probably limited spot availability, or no availability.
+If the desired count is higher than the healthy count for a long period, there is probably limited spot availability or no availability.